SolastaMods/SolastaUnfinishedBusiness/Documentation/FightingStyles.md

 # 6. - Crippling [UB]

-You reduce the speed of your opponents by 10 ft until the end of your next turn on a melee attack hit.
+You reduce the speed of your opponents by 10ft until the end of your next turn on a melee attack hit.

 # 7. - Defense [SOL]